yourjelly/odoo/doc/howtos/rdtraining/basicmodel.rst

 The ``name`` field is a :class:`~odoo.fields.Char` which will be represented as a Python ``unicode`` and a SQL ``VARCHAR``.

+Exercice: In our estate tutorials, we'll want a estate_property, which model do you have to write ?

 Types
 -----